pwaller/keyboard/README.md

 [mt]: https://github.com/ccampbell/mousetrap

-Keybindings for an application are specified through this package.
+Keybindings for an application are specified through a backend implementation.
 Apart from individual keys, it can bind sequences on which events have to be triggered.

 ### Examples

-Createing a new keyboard:
+Creating a new keyboard:

 	import "github.com/jteeuwen/keyboard/glfw"
 	...